simonwm/tacco_examples/README.md

 ### Running on the local node

 To run the workflow on the machine on which the `snakemake` command is executed, use the `--cores <N>` option.
-This tells snakemake to use plan with `N` cpu cores for working on all the steps in the workflow.
+This tells snakemake to plan with `N` cpu cores for working on all the steps in the workflow.
 Note that `--cores 1` will not limit TACCO to use all the cores which are available on the machine as this value is not propagated to the notebook.
-So changing this number will change only the degree of parallelization for the preparation of the datasets, i.e. the number of parallel download and data convertion tasks.
+So changing this number will change only the degree of parallelization for the preparation of the datasets, i.e. the number of parallel download and data conversion tasks.

 ### Running somewhere else